A quick but comprehensive list of the best coffee stocks to buy in 2021

 Indeed, the first thing one thinks about when one thinks about coffee stocks.
 Recently though, the company has been making some exciting twists to coffee that is poised to make waves in the market -- especially among the more flavor-adventurous youth.

 Java monster comes in 10 different flavors and is a marriage of coffee, cream, the monster's usual energy-boosting properties.
 This is one product that's aimed at those who love the taste of coffee but are also looking for something strong enough to give them the energy to last the day.
+If it's not obvious right now, this is our #3 in the coffee stocks list, and definitely worth keeping an eye on!

 The company itself was founded in 1935 in California but only began selling energy drinks in the early 2000s.
 Despite the pandemic, the stocks performed surprisingly well and had it's best numbers yet at the end of December 2020.